Luzmila Carpio

-Luzmila Carpio is a Bolivian singer, who has performed in Spanish and Quechua, and former Bolivian ambassador to France from 2006 to 2010.
+Luzmila Carpio (born 1949) is a Bolivian singer and songwriter who has performed in Spanish and Quechua.
+She served as the Bolivian ambassador to France from 2006 to 2010.

 Early life

-Luzmila Carpio was born in 1949 in Qala Qala, in the Department of Oruro.
+Luzmila Carpio was born in 1949, in Qala Qala, a community near Ayllu Panacachi, in the northern region of Department of Potosi.

-As a small child, she learned the daily songs of the Quechua and Aymara indigenous peoples that inhabit the Bolivian Altiplano.
-At 11, she travelled to Oruro to sing for a radio show that gave children the chance to take up the microphone every Sunday, but when she started to sing, the pianist shouted at her, saying "¡Esto lo cantan los indios! ¡Vuelve cuando sepas cantar en castellano!"
+As a child, she learned the daily songs of the Quechua and Aymara indigenous peoples that inhabit the Bolivian Altiplano.
+At age 11, she travelled to Oruro to sing for a radio show that gave children the chance to take up the microphone every Sunday, but when she started to sing, the pianist shouted at her, saying "¡Esto lo cantan los indios! ¡Vuelve cuando sepas cantar en castellano!"
 [That’s what Indians sing!
 Come back when you know how to sing in Spanish!"].
 Carpio fled the studio in tears, but decided that she would return the following Sunday.

-For several years in her early teens she sang in Spanish with a local group at the Technical University of Oruro, but the pull of her native tradition was strong and by age 15, she joined a professional group called Los Provincianos who sang in both Spanish and Quechua.
+For several years in her early teens, she sang in Spanish with a local group at the Technical University of Oruro, but the pull of her native tradition was strong and by age 15, she joined a professional group called Los Provincianos who sang in both Spanish and Quechua.